Schedule a Consultation

 • If it wasn’t signed according to Texas law

-These situations might extend the challenge will timeline, but even then, the window is tight.
+These situations might extend the challenge to the timeline, but even then, the window is tight.

 Grounds for Contesting a Will in Texas